Kenyan family files lawsuit against Boeing over Ethiopian Airlines crash

 “We want to let the litigation process play out,” he said.
 “When you put profits over safety, you will be held accountable and you will pay a price.”

-“As the investigation continues, Boeing is cooperating fully with the investigating authorities,” the company said in a statement to Reuters.
+Boeing, which has previously declined to comment on individual lawsuits, and directed enquiries about the crash to investigating authorities, had no immediate comment on the latest case.

 Kenya had the largest number of citizens on the flight from Addis Ababa to Nairobi.
-At least 32 Kenyans were on board, the airline said at the time, although that number may be larger because some of the travelers were dual nationals and the full manifest has still not been released.

-Additional reporting by Tracy Rucinski in Chicago.
-Editing by Jane Merriman; Editing by Georgina Prodhan and Jane Merriman
+At least 32 Kenyans were on board, the airline said at the time, although that number may be larger because some of the travellers were dual nationals and the full manifest has still not been released.
+(Additional reporting by Tracy Rucinski in Chicago Editing by Georgina Prodhan)